A Gentle Introduction to TensorFlow.js

 One Note or Two …

-I created this simple demo with the code in Github.
-Also if you want to play with the code I created an interactive coding session on Observable.
-Also, I created many mini-projects that you can find on my GitHub page.
+If you want to play with the code I created an interactive coding session on Observable.
+Also, I created many mini-projects including simple classification, style transfer, pose estimation and pix2pix translation.

 Since TensorFlow.js runs on the browser you just need to include the following script to the header of the html file